MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

 ## Examples

 As noted in the [overview](java-sdk-overview.md#provision-and-manage-azure-resources-with-management-libraries) documentation, the management libraries differ slightly, and one of the ways in which they differ is that there are libraries for *consuming* Azure services (called client libraries), and libraries for *managing* Azure services (called management libraries).
-In the sections below, we have a quick overview of authenticating in both client and management libraries.
+In the sections below, there's a quick overview of authenticating in both client and management libraries.

 ### Authenticating Azure client libraries